PlaidCloud/website/content/en/docs/reference/kubernetes-api/cluster-resources/node-v1.md

 - **phase** (string)

   NodePhase is the recently observed lifecycle phase of the node.
-More info: https://kubernetes.io/docs/concepts/nodes/node/#phase The field is never populated, and now is deprecated.
+More info: https://plaidcloud.com/docs/concepts/nodes/node/#phase The field is never populated, and now is deprecated.

   Possible enum values:
    - `"Pending"` means the node has been created/added by the system, but not configured.
-   - `"Running"` means the node has been configured and has Kubernetes components running.
+   - `"Running"` means the node has been configured and has PlaidCloud components running.
    - `"Terminated"` means the node has been removed from the cluster.

 - **volumesAttached** ([]AttachedVolume)